 Manufacturers can reduce their environmental impact by choosing sustainable adhesives that contribute to a healthier planet.
 Many adhesives are made from non-renewable resources and have a significant environmental impact.
 Specifically, as alluded to above, adhesives that emit VOCs contribute to air pollution and can adversely affect human health.
 Additionally, using renewable resources, such as plant-based materials, can help reduce the reliance on scarce resources like crude oil.

-Using biodegradable adhesives can help reduce waste and limit the impact of landfills and the water table.
-At the same time, recyclable adhesives can be easily separated from other materials and recycled at the end of their useful life.
-By considering the complete life cycle of your products, you can help reduce waste and conserve resources.
+Using biodegradable or compostable adhesives can help reduce waste and limit the impact of landfills and the water table.
+Products using these adhesives can be easily separated from other materials and treated as “green waste” at the end of their useful life.
+By considering the complete life cycle of your products, you can not only help minimize the impact of waste, but potentially add value to it (through topsoil improvement efforts) while conserving resources.

 Meeting Regulatory Requirements

-Many countries have regulations requiring manufacturers to use safe and sustainable adhesives in their products.
+Many countries have regulations requiring manufacturers to use low VOC adhesives in their products.
 By choosing these types of adhesives, manufacturers can ensure that their products meet regulatory requirements and avoid any potential legal issues, while protecting their customers and the environment.
 Project leads can also help ensure a higher Leadership in Energy and Environmental Design (LEED) rating on construction projects, which can help companies save time and money through tax credits, zoning allowances, reduced fees, and expedited permitting.
-By using products that are made of sustainable materials, designers and architects can also help their project meet Environmental Social Governance (ESG) goals.
+By using products that are made of sustainable materials, designers and architects can also help their project meet Environmental, Social, and Governance (ESG) goals.

 Enhancing Performance

 Choosing safe and sustainable adhesives doesn’t mean sacrificing performance.
-On the contrary, many sustainable adhesives offer comparable or superior performance to traditional adhesives.
+On the contrary, you may find that modern sustainable adhesives offer comparable or superior performance to traditional adhesives in selected applications.

 BreezeBondTM by Specialty Organics, Inc.

-After investing years into extensive research and development, experts successfully fine-tuned a proprietary hardwood and plywood hot press adhesive free from petroleum and formaldehyde additives.
-BreezeBondTM, a product by Specialty Organics, Inc., is a pioneering adhesive family of products that harnesses the potential of protein modification and cross-linking in soy adhesive manufacturing.
+After investing years into extensive research and development, experts successfully fine-tuned a proprietary wood composite panel hot-press adhesive with no added formaldehyde.
+BreezeBondTM, a product by Specialty Organics, Inc., is a pioneering family of adhesive products that harnesses the potential of protein modification and cross-linking in industries such as plywood, engineered flooring, particleboard, or disposable carton manufacturing.

-Designed specifically for hot press applications, this adhesive attaches phosphorus to the amino acid groups in proteins found in soy flour.
-Then, optionally, oxidizing agents can be added to fortify bonds, further enhancing the adhesive’s overall performance.
+Designed specifically for hot-press applications, this adhesive attaches phosphorus to the amino acid groups in proteins found in soy flour to better approximate the moisture resistant properties of marine adhesive proteins.
+Then, optionally, oxidizing agents or other additives can be added to fortify bonds, further enhancing the adhesive’s overall performance.

-This novel product provides a safer alternative to petroleum-based adhesives, which often contain petrochemicals and formaldehyde compounds that can impact human and environmental health.
+This novel product provides a safer, more sustainable, and possibly more economical alternative to formaldehyde-based adhesives, which often contain a large proportion of compounds that can impact human and environmental health.

 The benefits of BreezeBondTM include the following: